TOP PLACES TO SEE NEAR PUNAKHA DZONG AKA PUNGTANG DEWA CHHENBI PHODRANG & DOCHULA PASS– OFFBEAT BHUTAN

 Vegans can go for Dal-Rice with a vegetable curry.
 A lot of vegan Indian dishes like Masala Dosa, Chola Bhatura etc are also easily available across Bhutan.

 HOW TO REACH PUNAKHA FROM PARO AND THIMPHU – OFFBEAT BHUTAN

 Punakha is easily reachable via Paro aur Thimphu.
 On my first trip, I and my parents left early morning, visit Punakha and return back on the same day.
 On my second trip to Bhutan, I stayed back for a day.
 It was worth it.
 En route we also stopped for the gorgeous Dochu La memorial.

 A restaurant and clean toilet is available here.
 You can also visit the offbeat Wangdue Phodrang which is very close to Punakha.
 You can explore the Dzong and the streets of Wangdue Phodrang.
-It is best advised to book your trip with a travel agent such as Taurus travels
+It is best advised to book your trip with travel agents.

 In a recent development, the National Assembly Of Bhutan has allowed 5 border towns to allow entry and exit to regional neighbours.
 The other borders which are open now are Samdrup Jongkhar, Nanglam, Panbang, Gelephu and Samtse.
 A flight from Guwahati (Bharat) to Yongphula (Bhutan) and Bumthang to Gelephu is also proposed.
 Though, I will still recommend the scenic ride from Phuentsholing to Paro or Thimphu.
 You need to travel from Bagdogra (has an airport) or New Jalpaiguri and Siliguri.
 All of these are Indian towns 3 hours road trip away from Jaigaon, the border town in India.